Industry Adoption Scenarios for Authoritative Data Stores using the ISDA Common Domain Model: Architecture Models

-\item {\em Scenario 6} shows a broker-dealer that receives CDM business events and maintains its own ADS including replicated trades from the central ADS.
-Similar to Scenario 2 in the previous subsection, the broker-dealer retrieves CDM business events from its local ADS and transforms them into IDM business events, which are then persisted in its internal data store and consumed by its trade applications which remain unchanged.
+\item The {\em }“scenario of second interim state using decentralized ADS” shows a broker-dealer that receives CDM business events and maintains its own ADS including replicated trades from the central ADS.
+Similar to the “scenario of second interim state using centralized ADS” in the previous subsection, the broker-dealer retrieves CDM business events from its local ADS and transforms them into IDM business events, which are then carried through to its internal data store and consumed by its trade applications, which remain unchanged.
 Reconciliation may be required between the broker-dealer’s internal data store and its local ADS.
-Similar to Scenario 5, the broker-dealer has not adopted DLT, so it relies on the FMI to host the node on its behalf.
+Similar to the “scenario of first interim state using decentralized ADS”, the broker-dealer has not adopted DLT and thus relies on the FMI to host the node on its behalf.

-\item {\em Scenario 7} shows a broker dealer hosting its DLT node and therefore taking on greater responsibility within the DLT network, with the FMI continuing to be an operator of the DLT network including setting the rules.
+\item The {\em }“scenario of third interim state using decentralized ADS” shows a broker-dealer hosting its DLT node and therefore taking on greater responsibility within the DLT network, with the FMI continuing to be an operator of the DLT network including setting the rules.
 The local ADS contains the broker-dealer’s DLT node.
-Similar to Scenario 3, there is a hybrid model in which some of the broker-dealer’s trade applications continue to consume IDM business events from its internal data store but other trade applications consume CDM business events directly from its local ADS (which includes trades in its DLT node).
-This scenario illustrates the additional flexibility (resulting in some additional complexity) that may be required while a broker-dealer is transitioning from IDM to CDM and also the additional complexity that may be required while a broker-dealer is transitioning to DLT.
+Similar to the “scenario of third interim state using centralized ADS”, there is a hybrid model in which some of the broker-dealer’s trade applications continue to consume IDM business events from its internal data store but other trade applications consume CDM business events directly from its local ADS (which includes trades in its DLT node).
+This scenario illustrates the additional flexibility (resulting in some additional complexity) that may be required while a broker-dealer is transitioning from an IDM to the CDM and also the additional complexity that may be required while a broker-dealer is transitioning to DLT.

-\item {\em Scenario 8} shows a broker-dealer hosting its DLT node and full integration with its local ADS (which includes trades in its DLT node).
-Similar to Scenario 4, the CDM has been fully adopted internally, with the trade applications consuming CDM business events directly from the local ADS.
-This is the least complex decentralised scenario and can be considered a target state for the decentralised model of ADS using CDM. \end{itemize}
+\item The {\em }“scenario of end state using decentralized ADS” shows a broker-dealer hosting its DLT node and having full integration with its local ADS (which includes trades in its DLT node).
+Similar to the “scenario of end state using centralized ADS”, the CDM has been fully adopted internally, with the trade applications consuming CDM business events directly from the local ADS.
+This is the least complex decentralized scenario and can be considered an end state for the decentralized model. \end{itemize}